amsterdam-hcml/amsterdam-hcml.github.io/_includes/Syllabus.md

 # Human-Centred Machine Learning

-**Academic Year**: 2024-2025
+**Academic Year**: 2025-2026
 **Course catalogue number**: 5204HITL6Y
 **Course Coordinator**: Nanne van Noord ([n.j.e.vannoord@uva.nl](mailto:n.j.e.vannoord@uva.nl))
-**Teaching Assistants**: Carlo Bretti, Wangyuan Ding, Jin Huang
+**Teaching Assistants**: TBA
 **Contact**: Please use the Canvas discussion board or the lab sessions for course-related questions.
 For private matters you can contact the course coordinator or a TA.

 # Course Content & Objectives

 The ultimate goal of machine learning (ML) and AI is often considered to be that of building fully autonomous systems.
 However, every stage of building these systems involves humans, from the data, to design, and deployment.
 Understanding this interaction with humans, as well as the influence (both intentionally and unintentionally) that humans may have on AI systems and AI systems on humans is at the core of this course.
 Questions surrounding how to design and build AI systems which prioritise and adapt to human needs and preferences, as well as considerations on whose values are being encoded and what trade-offs are being made will be discussed.

-This course is centred around the role of humans in all stages of ML and AI systems, including discussion of present techniques for integrating human intelligence and methods for designing systems centred on humans.
-Topics addressed in the course include: (inter)active learning, crowdsourcing, machine teaching, learning from human feedback, and human-centred evaluation.
+This course is centred around the role of humans in all stages of ML and AI systems, including discussion of techniques for integrating human intelligence and methods for designing systems centred on humans.
+Topics addressed in the course include: ethics in AI, crowdsourcing, machine teaching, learning from human feedback, and human-centred evaluation.

 - The student can understand key concepts in human-centred data work (e.g. evaluation, annotation, crowdsourcing).
 - The student can understand techniques for building systems that adapt to human feedback ((inter)active learning, RLHF, machine teaching).